evertjr/WSL-Dev-Environment/README.md

 ```
 ### Android SDK and Emulator

-Create the following folder structure `~/Android/Sdk` and inside Sdk folder download the latest android sdk commando line tools:
+Create the following folder structure `~/Android/Sdk` and inside Sdk folder download the latest android sdk command line tools:
 ```bash
 wget https://dl.google.com/android/repository/sdk-tools-linux-[go get it from google developers website].zip
 ```
 Extract the file so you can get the` /tools` folder.

-**Note: You can access linux files from Windows explorer using `\\wsl$`**
+**Note: You can access the linux filesystem from Windows explorer using `\\wsl$`**

 Edit the `~/.zshrc` file again and include the following code at the beggining of the file:
 ```bash